 Most of the travel agencies provide all the services that tourists require when traveling abroad – transportation in comfortable Toyotas, itineraries which can be custom-made, guiding services of an English-speaking guide, accommodation booking, airport pick-ups and drop-offs, food and beverage provisions during the tours, etc. Most of the time, these services come as a package with all of them being included.

 There are several types of packages that can be purchased via travel agency: historical and heritage tours of the country, which aim at visiting historic sites of the country.
-Sport events are another type of package tours.
+Sport events are another type of package tours but you can always bet online using promotion codes in Afghanistan (with this Bet365 bonus code).
 They are focused on athletes or other sportsmen who are participating in events held by Afghanistan on an international level.
 Such visitors are provided with accommodation and transportation services while additional trips around the place of their sport events can be realized as well.
 Among the sport events which Afghanistan conducts internationally are marathons and ski competitions.

 ROUND TRIP ITINERARY

 While sport events will likely focus on smaller number of visited places in the country, historical tours give visitors a change to experience different regions and cultures of Afghanistan in form of a round trip.
 Such trips are most likely to commence in the nation capital, Kabul, with the visit of its landmarks, such as the National museum, Babur gardens and Great Mosque.
 While Kabul still belongs on the list of rather dangerous places in the country, it also boasts of the best hotels and restaurants, so it is unlikely to be missed on a tour.